globus/globus-compute/docs/configuring.rst

 .. image:: _static/images/Cori-NERSC.png

 The following snippet shows an example configuration for accessing NERSC's **Cori** supercomputer.
-This example uses the ``HighThroughputExecutor`` and connects to Cori's Slurm scheduler.
+This example uses the ``HighThroughputEngine`` and connects to Cori's Slurm scheduler.
 It is configured to request 2 nodes configured with 1 TaskBlock per node.
 Finally, it includes override information to request a particular node type (Haswell) and to configure a specific Python environment on the worker nodes using Anaconda.

 .. literalinclude:: configs/cori.yaml